Our Lady of Akita: Messages

 Sasagawa claimed to have received the first message on July 6, 1973.
 She said the Virgin's statue became illuminated as it acknowledged her stigmata and hearing impairment.
 She was then instructed to recite the Prayer of the Handmaids of the Eucharist, which the Virgin Mary said would cure her deafness.

 The other reported messages ask for more praying of the Rosary and Acts of Reparation.

 The second message includes the following: "Many men in this world afflict the Lord.
 I desire souls to console Him to soften the anger of the Heavenly Father.
 I wish, with my Son, for souls who will repair by their suffering and their poverty for the sinners and ingrates."

 The third message was communicated on October 13, 1973.
-It was also claimed that the statue became animate for an extended period, a phenomenon witnessed by several nuns.
+It was also claimed that the statue became animate for an extended period, a phenomenon several nuns claimed to have witnessed.
 The content of the third message is:

 My dear daughter, listen well to what I have to say to you.
 You will inform your superior...
 As I told you, if men do not repent and better themselves, the Father will inflict a terrible punishment on all humanity.
 It will be a punishment greater than the flood, such as one will never have seen before.
 Fire will fall from the sky and will wipe out a great part of humanity, the good as well as the bad, sparing neither priests nor faithful.
 The survivors will find themselves so desolate that they will envy the dead.
 The only arms which will remain for you will be the Rosary and the Sign left by My Son.
 Each day recite the prayers of the Rosary.
 With the Rosary, pray for the Pope, the bishops and priests.
 The work of the devil will infiltrate even into the Church in such a way that one will see cardinals opposing cardinals, bishops against bishops.
 The priests who venerate me will be scorned and opposed by their confreres...churches and altars sacked; the Church will be full of those who accept compromises and the demon will press many priests and consecrated souls to leave the service of the Lord.
 The demon will be especially implacable against souls consecrated to God.
 The thought of the loss of so many souls is the cause of my sadness.
 If sins increase in number and gravity, there will be no longer pardon for them.
 With courage, speak to your superior.
 He will know how to encourage each one of you to pray and to accomplish works of reparation...
 It is Bishop Ito, who directs your community.
 You have still something to ask?
 Today is the last time that I will speak to you in living voice.
 From now on you will obey the one sent to you and your superior.
 Pray very much the prayers of the Rosary.
 I alone am able still to save you from the calamities which approach.
 Those who place their confidence in me will be saved.